ShivamKumar2883/NaukriUp/README.md

 microloans using digital footprints like mobile transactions.

-# Job pr. with

-# for Economic Growth:
+# Job pr. with for Economic Growth:
 # Using AI for
-using CV to show unknown skills, rating skills as gamefications features for typed role,
+using CV to show unknown skills, improving CV by removing Typo errors and Grammer mistakes, rating skills as gamefications features for typed role.

 user type: